- Commercial Development

 This project is funded by a Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program (HMGP) grant, awarded to Permit Sonoma, with local matching funds from the County of Sonoma.
 The grant application required pre-selecting the project areas.
 Thus, this project can only fund vegetation management work within the four pre-determined project areas.

-The four project areas were identified based on the following criteria:
+The four project areas were identified based on burn history, fuel loads, population density, infrastructure quality, and other factors.

 Click image to zoom in (PDF: 3.5 MB)